Jesus takes the Passover meal and invests new meaning in the wine and the bread. The wine symbolises his blood and the bread his body.

 The Lord's Supper

 Now we return to Luke's account, where we were two episodes ago, at the beginning of the story.
 We're going to see that the Last Supper turns into the Lord's Supper.
 The Last Supper describes the event in general.
 The Lord's Supper describes something that happens within that meal, where Jesus takes the basic actions of the meal and turns them into something of a permanent symbolic significance - what we later have come to call a sacrament.
-We'll talk about that a little bit later on.
 As he is going through this Passover meal, which had a number of rituals - bread being passed around, cups of wine being passed around and shared together - Jesus invests those symbolic actions with even more symbolism because they come to have a reference to himself.
 In the material we're going to look at.
 In the few verses that we're studying in this episode, we have the foundation of what has become known as the Lord's Supper, or the Eucharist, or the Communion.
 This has now become a major feature of the life of Christian communities.
 We'll think about those Christian communities and what it means for us a little later but for the moment the best way to approach this is to forget about ourselves and to think about those twelve apostles gathered together, bearing in mind that Judas Iscariot is there, rather reluctantly because he has already decided that very shortly he's going to leave the meal and going to tell the authorities where Jesus is, and where Jesus is going after the meal, so that they can go there and arrest him.

 Let's first of all go back Luke 24: 14 - 16 which we looked at in the previous two episodes.
 This is the beginning of the Last Supper;